jrwinget/website/content/publications/publications_featured.md

 # This widget displays publications from `content/publication/` which have
 # `featured = true` in their `+++` front matter.
 widget = "publications_featured"
-active = true
+active = false
 date = 2016-04-20T00:00:00

-title = "Selected Publications" subtitle = ""
+title = "Featured Publications" subtitle = ""

 # Order that this section will appear in.